Students participating in summer programs for high school students in 2026

 Jump-To Glossary

-Are you searching for summer programs for high school students that still have open spots?
+Are you searching for the top summer programs for high school students in 2026?
 Whether your goal is to stand out on college applications, dive into new academic interests, or just enjoy a meaningful summer, the right program can make a huge impact.

 How to Choose the Right Summer Program